Meesterbouwer123/OpenSeeker/README.md

 All the connections between the parts will probably be facilitated by something like [ZeroMQ](https://zeromq.org/).

 ![diagram of how the parts would be connected](./arch2.svg)

-## Implementation
-Right now, you can run `ventilator` as the broker in the background, then some `slper`s, and some `masscan_dispatcher` instances.
-These just wrap `masscan`, so use any arguments you want, for example `-p 25565 10.0.0.0/24`.
-For the time being, only Linux is supported, because I didn't bother to implement cross-platform FIFO creation.

-### Next Up: SLPer
-The SLPer should actually perform the SLPs to the servers and extract information.
-Where that information goes is an open question, and should be discussed further.